-One of the essential pillars of a successful business is a robust and organized sales territory strategy.
+One of the essential pillars of a successful business is an effective sales territory strategy.
 Studies show that effective territory management can increase overall sales, improve customer coverage, and reduce costs.

 Know what is unique to your business and prioritize based on what your climate demands.
 A solidified market will lead to lowered costs, increased sales, and a foundation for setting up effective sales territories.

 After a target market is determined, sales leaders need to evaluate the value of each account.
-The measurement could be either quantitative or qualitative depending on the product or service the business offers.
-For example, a beverage company might rank the value of their accounts by net profitability while a company that relies heavily on customer recommendations could focus on accounts that are more likely to provide a referral for their company.
+The measurement could be either quantitative or qualitative, depending on the product or service the business offers.
+For example, a beverage company might rank the value of their accounts by net profitability.
+In contrast, a company that relies heavily on customer recommendations could focus on accounts that are more likely to provide a referral for their company.

-After assessing the quality of each account, it is important to rank territories.
+After assessing the quality of each account, it’s essential to rank territories.
 As with the accounts’ values, this process is subjective based on different business needs and priorities.
-If your business sells products across industries, your territories could be divided and quantified by those industries.
+For example, if your business sells products across industries, your territories could be divided and quantified by those industries.
 Determining what sales territory supports which areas of the sales funnel will also help you score territories into high, medium, and low value.

 To get a better picture of territory value, include your sales team in these discussions.
 After all, no one knows the territories better than the reps who work within them each day.
 That way, you can assign the appropriate reps to maximize the potential of each territory.